 In 2003, Françoise and Nicolas Chodron de Courcel, their daughter and son-in-law, left Paris with their children to settle in Saint Ahon.
 Their intention was to set new prospects for the winery, in the difficult context of the wine industry crisis.

-We are convinced that “only a high-quality vine can produce a high-quality wine” and thus adapted the winery according to the latest know-hows: parcelling the vineyard, drainage, cultivating with a minimum impact on its natural environment, eco-friendly farm work, as well as thermoregulation, choosing adapted barrels, etc. 10 years later, the high environmental value certification Level 3 rewards our efforts in sustainable agriculture.
+We are convinced that “only a high-quality vine can produce a high-quality wine” and thus our choices are adapted to the current know-how: parcelling the vineyard, drainage, cultivating with a minimum impact on its natural environment, eco-friendly farm work, as well as thermoregulation, choosing adapted barrels, etc. 10 years later, the high environmental value certification Level 3 rewards our efforts in sustainable agriculture.

-From summer 2009, we are opening your reception room adjoining the barrel cellar and a cottage for up to 8 people.
+From summer 2009, we are opening our reception room adjoining the barrel cellar and a cottage for up to 8 people.

 Our efforts will be rewarded by obtaining a Best of Wine Tourism in the category “Reception” for our reception room in 2011 and a Best of Wine Tourism Gold in the category “Discovery and Innovation” to the Jardins de Mirabel’s tour in 2012.